PhoenixIndustries/phoenixblog/site/content/download/arm/raspberry-pi-4/arm8-raspberry-pi-4-minimal.md

 title = "Raspberry Pi 4 Minimal"
 type="download-edition"
 weight = "1"
+meta_description = "Manjaro minimal ARM for people that do not need a desktop" meta_keywords = "manjaro minimal arm, manjaro download"
 +++

 This edition is supported by the Manjaro ARM team.